 1. America's economic system has demonstrated its capacity to create new wealth for a broad segment of American households over time.
-Our traditions of personal property rights, intellectual property protection and entrepreneurship have all combined to create remarkable affluence.
-While this affluence is not universal and unacceptable levels of poverty exist in America, household wealth holding nevertheless represents a key development asset for our communities.
+Our traditions of personal property rights. intellectual property protection and entrepreneurship have all combined to create remarkable affluence.
+While this affluence is not universal and unacceptable levels of poverty exist in America, household wealth holding nevertheless represents a key development asset for our communities

-America has a deep and 2. strong culture of giving.
-Public encourages charitable policy through powerful giving. long-standing and incentives incorporated into our estate and tax laws.
+America has a deep and strong culture of giving.
+Public encourages policy charitable giving, through powerful long-standing incentives and incorporated into our estate and tax laws.
 The vast majority of Americans share a strong value of giving, beginning with their family members, extending to their churches and schools and often including local charities.

 Wealth holding or the capacity for give back and our culture of giving combine to set the stage for a golden age of community philanthropy in America.
-This section of our report provides an overview and reference point for Vermont's Transfer of Wealth analysis.
+This section of our report provides an overview